hnb-rabear/hnb-rabear/README.md

 ### Hi there 👋

-👋 Hi there, I'm a passionate **Unity Game Developer** 🕹️ who has been crafting games since early 2016.
-I have a penchant for mid-core RPGs and have created quite a few of them.
-RPGs are my favorite genre, both to play 🎲 and to develop 🛠️.
+👋 Hello!
+I’m a Unity Game Developer with experience since 2016, focused on creating mid-core RPGs.
+RPGs are my favorite genre to both play and develop, and I've built several games in this style.
+I've also developed many custom tools to make game development faster and more efficient for myself and other developers.

-🎮 As a gamer, I enjoy fast-paced action games, souls-like, roguelike, and of course, RPGs.
-My love for gaming fuels my creativity and innovation in game development.
+🎮 As a gamer, I love fast-paced action games, souls-likes, roguelikes, and especially RPGs.
+My love for gaming inspires my creativity and ideas in game development.

-💻 Apart from game development, I also have an interest in web/app development.
-Currently, I'm diving into the world of Next.js and exploring the fascinating realm of AI 🤖.
+💻 Besides games, I’m also interested in web and app development and enjoy exploring new skills and projects.

 🔭 Check out my latest projects:
 - [Farm City](https://play.google.com/store/apps/details?id=com.citybay.farming.citybuilding) 🏡